Static-X: Formation, Wisconsin Death Trip and Machine (1994–2001)

-Shadow Zone and Start a War (2002–2006)
+Shadow Zone and Start a War (2003–2005)

 In 2002, Static was contacted by Jonathan Davis of the nu metal band Korn.
 Davis had recently signed on to provide the soundtrack for the Queen of the Damned film soundtrack, but due to contract limitations with Sony, was legally unable to actually perform the music he had written for the soundtrack.
 As a remedy of this, Davis contacted a number of metal vocalists, Static included, to sing on the songs he had written.
 Static provided vocals for one track, "Not Meant for Me", with the Queen of the Damned soundtrack releasing in February 2002.

-The contribution was a turning point for the band; the track, which was much more melodic than much of the band's music up until that point, would attract the attention of Warner Brother's executive Tom Whalley, who pressured the band as a whole to pursue a melodic sound.
-Personnel and line-up changes would further alter the band's sound.
+The contribution was a turning point for the band; the track, which was much more melodic than much of the band's music up until that point, attracted the attention of Warner Brother's executive Tom Whalley, who pressured the band as a whole to pursue a melodic sound.
+Personnel and line-up changes further altered the band's sound.
 The label would not allow the band to work again with record producer Ulrich Wild as they had for their prior two albums, instead arranging for them to work with Josh Abraham, a producer known for working with more commercially melodically mainstream bands such as Staind, Filter, and Velvet Revolver.
 The album was the first to feature Eisen's songwriting contributions and performances, and the only to feature sessions drummer Josh Freese, of A Perfect Circle, due to Jay leaving the band two days before beginning the formal recording process.
-Jay has been reluctant to talk about his reasons for leaving, but implied it was Static's escalating substance abuse.
+Jay has been reluctant to talk about his reasons for leaving.

 The band's third album, Shadow Zone, was released on October 7, 2003, and debuted at no. 20 on the Billboard 200 charts, but failed to achieve the platinum or gold selling status of their prior two albums.
 Two singles were released to promote the album, "The Only" and "So".
-The band proceeded to hire on Nick Oshiro, formerly of Seether, was selected as Jay's replacement and the band's permanent drummer, to tour in support of the album.
+The band proceeded to hire Nick Oshiro, formerly of Seether, as Jay's replacement and the band's permanent drummer, to tour in support of the album.

 July 20, 2004 saw the release of Beneath...
 Between...
 Beyond..., a collection of rarities and demos.
 Shortly after the release of Beneath...
 Between...
 Beyond..., the band toured again with Fear Factory, and commenced work on their fourth studio album, Start a War.
 In February 2005, Tripp Eisen was arrested in a sex scandal involving minors, and was subsequently fired from the band.
 Former guitarist Koichi Fukuda, who had been providing samples and keyboards for the new album, rejoined Static-X to fill the gap left by Eisen.
 Start a War was finally released on June 14, 2005.
 "I'm the One" and "Dirthouse" were released as singles from the album.